deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Fiin paused, sniffed at him for a second, then keened softly. “…I see.”

 “Oh, don’t go keenin’ at me like a weaning cub,” Garl grumbled.
-“I’m eighty-two, it was gonna happen sooner or later.
+“I’m eighty-eight, it was gonna happen sooner or later.
 An’ I’m too old an’ horrible for the Crue-G ‘ta work.”

 “Does the Great Father know?”